 - Account number

 Since foreign inward remittance is also used for money laundering, this document helps in case if your account or transaction ever get flagged as suspicious.
-Such incidents are not uncommon and having a FIRC will be helpful.
-If you are someone who is receiving funds from foreign countries on a regular basis, obtaining a FIRC should be part of your financial workflow.
+Such incidents are not uncommon and having a FIRC/FIRS will be helpful.
+If you are someone who is receiving funds from foreign countries on a regular basis, obtaining a FIRC/FIRS should be part of your financial workflow.

 - FIRC is issued for inward remittances covering Foreign Direct Investment or Foreign Institutional Investment (FDI/FII).

-- For the exports of goods and services, e-FIRC is generated by the recipient bank.
+- For the exports of goods and services, FIRS/FIRC is generated by the recipient bank or payment portals like Paypal, Payoneer.
 In the majority of cases, bloggers, freelancers, e-commerce sellers fall in this category.

-Obtaining FIRC is not as cumbersome as it used to be and here I’m highlighting some of the best ways to obtain FIRC.
+Obtaining FIRC/FIRS is not as cumbersome as it used to be and here I’m highlighting some of the best ways to obtain FIRC/FIRS.

 Receiving FIRC from Payoneer:

 Payoneer is one of the preferred ways of receiving international payments due to low cost.
-Payoneer users can request FIRC by contacting the support.
+Payoneer users can ontain the FIRC document with the following steps:

 More from Payoneer: